awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 the cache entries MAY remain.

 But to retrieve an entry,
-the MPL Consumer MUST recreate
+the MPL Consumer SHOULD recreate

 > a KMS Client is created that respects relationship `X`,
 > which is then used to create KeyStore Identified as `X`,